ncatlab/nlab-content/pages/8288.md

 +-- {: .proof}
 ###### Proof

-Consider the case that $F$ is right exact.
+Consider the case that $F$ is left exact.
 The other case works dually.

 The first condition of def. \ref{FInjectives} is satisfied because every [[injective object]] is an $F$-[[acyclic object]] and by assumption there are enough of these.